Claremont, Western Australia: Facilities

 Claremont includes the Claremont Showground and the Claremont Oval, home ground of the Claremont Football Club, as well as a significant shopping area along Stirling Highway, most concentrated on the St Quentins Avenue precinct.

 Several private schools including Methodist Ladies' College, Christ Church Grammar School, Presbyterian Ladies' College, John XXIII College and Scotch College are either in Claremont or within 50 m of the suburb boundary.
 Claremont also contains a small private hospital (Bethesda) and one state primary school; Freshwater Bay Primary School (formed by the amalgamation of Claremont Primary School and East Claremont Primary School), as well as a number of jetties on the Swan River.

 The Perth Royal Show, an annual agricultural show, is held at the Claremont Showground.
 The showground also hosts several large events and music festivals throughout the year.

 The suburb contains a number of heritage-listed sites, including the Claremont Post Office and the weatherboard Anzac Cottage.

 The Claremont Quarter shopping centre opened in 2009.

 Transport

 Claremont is served by the Claremont railway station and Loch Street railway station at regular times, as well as the Showgrounds railway station during special events.
 Various buses, including the CircleRoute, travel along Stirling Highway and through Claremont's northern and southern sections.
-All services are operated by the Public Transport Authority.
+All services are operated by Transperth.